sib-swiss/NGS-longreads-training/docs/course_material/qc_alignment.md

     ```
     We are working with ONT data so we could choose `map-ont`.
 However, our data is also spliced.
 Therefore, we should choose `splice`.

 **Exercise:** Make a directory called `alignments` in your working directory.
-After that, modify the command below for `minimap2` and run it from a script.
+After that, modify the command below for `minimap2` and run it from a script; i.e. replace [PARAMETER] with the correct option.

 ```sh
 #!/usr/bin/env bash